This Sausage and Farro Parmesan is hearty and delicious, cooked in a flavourful tomato sauce and topped with cheese and bread crumbs.

 Farro is a nutty and pleasingly chewy grain.
 Farro is high in fibre, so it not only tastes great, it’s good for you too.
 Farro is a wheat, so it is not gluten free.

-Farro comes in several forms, both in its origin and in how it is processed after harvesting.
-Whole grain farro is the pure grain.
-While it is the most nutritious, it is difficult to cook with without pre-soaking.
-For cooking, look for pearled (perlato) or semi-pearled (semi-perlato) which have some or all of the outer layers removed.
+Farro comes in several forms.
+For cooking, look for pearled (perlato) or semi-pearled (semi-perlato) farro, which has some or all of the outer layers removed.
 Pearled farro takes the least time to cook, while semi-pearled needs a bit longer in the pot.
 Semi-pearled is a nice compromise choice for a balance between nutritious and delicious.

-One of my favourite ways to enjoy farro is to add it to summer dinner salads for a little added heartiness.
+Another on of my favourite ways to enjoy farro is to add it to dinner salads (like this Farro Salad with Roasted Vegetables) for a little added heartiness.
 Simply cook the farro ahead and serve at room temperature together with grilled summer vegetables and a drizzle of balsamic vinaigrette.

-While this dish has meat in it and is perfectly fine as a main, it also works well as a side, as it is more grain, than meat.
+- While this dish has meat in it and is great as a main dish, it also works well as a side, as it is more grain than meat.
 It would be lovely as a side for simple grilled meat or fish.
 As a main, serve with a lovely salad for a great meal.

 Get the Recipe: Sausage and Farro Parmesan